indigo-astronomy/indigo/indigo_drivers/mount_ioptron/README.md

 Use URL in form ieq://host:port to connect to the mount over network (default port is 4030).

-A non-standard switch property "Alignment mode" is provided by this driver.

 ## Status: Under development